|

 The

-Dan Prothero from San Francisco advises.
-He wrote: "I use Ronsonol
+Dan Prothero from San Francisco wrote:

 by wiping with a cloth that contains another few drops of fluid.
 Lighter